jyarb-keptn/keptn-in-a-box/README.md

 - Set up of useful BASH Aliases for working with the command line
 - Enable autocompletion of Kubectl
 - Installation of Dynatrace ActiveGate and configuration of [Cluster](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/connect-kubernetes-clusters-to-dynatrace/) and [Workload monitoring](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/monitor-workloads-kubernetes/)
-- Installation of Istio 1.9.1
+- Installation of Istio 1.11.4
-- Installation of Helm Client
+- Installation of Helm 3.7.1
 - Enabling own Docker Registry for the Cluster
 - Convert the public IP in a (magic) domain ([nip.io](https://nip.io/)) for being able to expose all the needed services with subdomains.
 - Routing of traffic to Istio-Ingressgateway via a Kubernetes NGINX Ingress using standard HTTP(S) ports 80 and 443.
 This way we dont need a public IP from the Cloud Provider